 This will be an in-country selection based on capacity and focus.
 While respective technologies are usually not entirely environmentally sound, but rather environmentally sound concerning a specific aspect (e.g. concerning a specific resource or function).
 Furthermore, there might be a range of technologies which are only potentially environmentally sound or are integrated in plants or components.

-Selecting the data collection instrument(s).
+Selecting the data collection instrument(s)

 The initial proposal of the methodology suggested a survey to monitor the level of investment in ESTs.
 In consultations, however, concern was expressed about the extent to which complex reporting requirements created expense and pressure which should be avoided where possible.
 The